Ciscoslahs/Pokedex/README.md

 - added the .gitignore file to remove things from your repo that will not be consistent for each person that clones it

 #### bugs
-- when I typed in `y` or `n` for the prompt meant to continue or end the program the expected behavior did not happen